 Tao acted as a broker for early Napa Valley wine producers.

 When French Consul General Raoul Bertrand of Los Angeles found out that Tao’s aunt had a vineyard he took her to all the wineries in California.
-Tao introduced wine producers in early Napa Valley to the European wine industry elite for quality products and advice on winemaking.
-She traveled to France, Italy, England and Germany with them.
+Tao introduced wine producers in early Napa Valley to the European wine industry elite for quality products and advice on winemaking, and you may even find some of them on sites like Wine Access to this very day.
+But her journey started when she traveled to France, Italy, England, and Germany with them.